Every free basic convex semi-algebraic set has an LMI representation: Theorem

-Note that $\mfS$ itself is not empty since, by Corollary \ref{cor:Lind}, there is an $L$ such that $(\cD_p,L)\in\mfS$.
-Let $\mfS_1$ denote the collection of sets $\SS$ occurring in the pairs $(\SS, L)$ belonging to $\mfS$.
-Choose a minimal (with respect to set inclusion) set $S$ in $\mfS_1$ using Lemma \ref{lem:clos} part (\ref{it:minelement}).
+Note that $\mfS$ is not empty since, by Corollary \ref{cor:Lind}, there is an $L$ such that $(\hbd_p,L)\in\mfS$.
+Let $\mfS_1$ denote the collection of graded sets $\SS$ occurring in the pairs $(\SS, L)$ belonging to $\mfS$.
+Choose a minimal (with respect to term wise set inclusion) graded set $S$ in $\mfS_1,$ whose existence is implied by Lemma \ref{lem:clos}\eqref{it:minelement}.
 We will show that $S$ is not minimal, a contradiction which will complete the proof.